-Response: We used a self-paced design because it was unclear how much of a slowdown the random switching might produce relative to alternating runs.
-Furthermore, our inclusion of the distributional analyses sought to answer an empirical question, as it was an open question as to whether these analyses would detect changes that might otherwise be overlooked by traditional mean analyses (i.e., changes in the tail of the distribution vs. changes in the center).
-While ultimately there were little changes in the tails of the distribution, it was initially unclear how these analyses would compare with the mean RT analyses.
-We therefore included them in our initial submission for both transparency and completeness.
+Response: We used a self-paced design because a) this follows the standard procedure in other CVOE studies and b) it was unclear how much of a slowdown the random switching might produce relative to alternating runs.
+Our inclusion of the distributional analyses was empirically motivated, as it was an open question as to whether these analyses would detect changes that might otherwise be overlooked by traditional mean analyses (i.e., changes in the tail of the distribution vs. changes in the center).
+The use of a response deadline as you suggest would have prevented any possibility of changes at the tail of the distribution.
+Moreover, response deadlines may have contributed to other behavioral changes that may have been an artifact of a deadline.
+For instance, participants may been rushed during the task which may have increased the number of errors across trial types.
+Because only correct responses are included in the RT analyses, there would have been fewer trials available, possibility reducing the reliability of point estimates for each trial.
+While a response deadline may have been helpful in exaggerating errors across trials and switch cost types, we were primarily interested in how latencies would be affected if participants were required to slow responding to maintain accuracy.

-Given that our inclusion of both types of distributional analyses are novel within this context, we have elected to retain them.
+Given that our inclusion of both types of distributional analyses are novel when comparing alternating runs and random switch sequences, we have elected to retain them.
 However, for the sake of concision and simplifying our results section, we have moved these analyses to an Appendix (pg.
 31).
+We hope you find this as a compromise to your suggestion.
 Comment 7: I suggest the author to significantly simplify the results section.
 Firstly, as mentioned in comment 6, the author can consider deleting all content related to vincentile plots and ex-Gaussian analyses.
 Secondly, for traditional RT and ER analysis, the author only needs to conduct a 2 (alt-run, random) x 3 (pure, repeat, switch) repeated measures ANOVA.
 All the desired conclusions can be obtained from the post-hoc tests of this ANOVA.
 As I mentioned in comments 1 and 2, it is unnecessary to further analyze the interaction between switch cost type (local vs. global) and presentation (alt-run vs. random).

 Response: Please see our response to Comment 6 regarding our approach to streamlining the results section.

-While we understand the desire to simplify the results section, replacing our current RT and ER analyses with your proposed model would shift the focus of our results to changes in the trial level rather than changes in switch costs, which reflect difference scores.
-As noted in our response to Comment 1, assuming that the RTs for pure and switch trials are held constant oversimplifies the issue.
-Thus, we disagree with the notion that analyzing the interaction between switch cost types and presentation sequence is unnecessary, as changes in switch costs may not be readily apparent when only analyzing the trial level data.
+While we understand the desire to simplify the results section, replacing our current RT and ER analyses with your proposed model would shift the focus of our results to changes in the trial types rather than changes in switch costs which are the primary dependent measures in task switching studies.
+We note that our focus on switch costs is consistent with the broader task-switching literature, as there is a precedent for focusing on changes in switch costs rather than changes in trial types (see Huff et al., 2015; Kiesel et al., 2010; Koch et al., 2005; Minear & Shah, 2008; Strobach et al., 2012, for examples).
+Finally, as noted in our response to Comment 1, assuming that the RTs for pure and switch trials are held constant oversimplifies the issue.
+Thus, we disagree with the notion that analyzing the interaction between switch cost types and presentation sequence is unnecessary, as changes in switch costs may not be readily apparent when only analyzing the trial level data, which is the case in our experiment.